ManuelSerna/information-security-projects/README.md

 ## Homework "3"
 Test several encryption algorithms and hash methods between two people--Alice and Bob.
+Note: Do not use the Crypto library, use something else instead.

 ## Homework "5"
 Brute-force password guesser.